All Episodes

 Average person spends 0.45% of life having sex.

-That is if the uh life expectancy is what, 75, it means that the average person spends 11 days of their 75 years having sex, which adds up to 0.45%, not even one half of 1%.
+That is, if the life expectancy is, what, 75, it means that the average person spends 117 days of their 75 years having sex, which adds up to 0.45%, not even one half of 1%.

 You would never, you would never know that if you routinely read social media.

-If you spend time on fake book, if you read what people write about themselves on fake book and Twitter, and if you go to the movies, and if you watch primetime TV or cable TV, if you watch any episodic television, you would think everybody's having sex all the time, doing nothing else, and that you're missing out.
+If you spend time on FakeBook, if you read what people write about themselves on Facebook and Twitter, and if you go to the movies and if you watch primetime TV or cable TV, if you watch any episodic television, you would think everybody's having sex all the time doing nothing else and that you're missing out, which may be true.

-When these things happen, people routinely ask me, Did you know Morley Safer?
+When these things happen, people routinely asked me, did you know Morley Sefer?

-Well, I didn't know Morley Safer, but I had two encounters with him.
+Well, I didn't know Morley Sefer, but I had two encounters with him.

 I thought, well, this is strange.

-And then they had an anniversary celebration dinner, CBS at 30 years or 60 minutes at 20 years or 50 years of sixty, whatever it was.
+And then they had an anniversary celebration dinner, CBS at 30 years or 60 Minutes at 20 years or 50 years at 60, whatever it was.

-We were email correspondents, we had some things in common and very much enjoyed each other's company in that way, even though she's a a an ardent feminist and and and leftist, but she's not she has very little in common with the everyday modern weirdo wacko leftist that you see either on campus or or in the news.
+We had some things in common and very much enjoyed each other's company in that way, even though she's an ardent feminist and leftist, but she's not, she has very little in common with the everyday modern weirdo wacko leftists that you see either on campus or in the news.

 And she admires creativity and art.